Macpherson Kelley uses pdfDocs for paperless review and filing of court documents electronically

 Solution: pdfDocs enabled digital document review and approval, making the submission process more efficient

 pdfDocs became an integral part of Macpherson Kelley’s journey to an efficient PaperLite environment.
 The PDF creation, editing, and review solution is an important tool in assisting the firm to achieve many outcomes, one of which was to make client interactions easier through digital workflows.

 A key example is filing an Evidence of Use submission in relation to a Trade Mark Opposition – which is now completed predominantly in electronic form.
 Principal, Belinda Sigismundi, and Lawyer, Georgia Davies-Jackson at the firm used pdfDocs Binder to make the process more efficient and less reliant on paper.

-Of the 2,356 pages that made up one such submission, only 36 pages constituted the Statutory Declaration and exhibit sheets which needed to be signed by the Applicant.
-The documents containing all the evidence being submitted as exhibits were bundled together into a single file using pdfDocs Binder and sent securely to the Applicant using large file send.
+Of the 2,356 pages that made up one such submission, only 36 pages constituted the Statutory Declaration and exhibit sheets that needed to be signed by the Applicant.
+The documents containing all the evidence being submitted as exhibits were bundled together into a single file using pdfDocs Binder and sent securely to the Applicant using a large file send.
 Before signing the Declaration and exhibit sheets, the Applicant and Lawyer reviewed the electronic file together onscreen using pdfDocs.
-The signed Declaration and exhibit sheets were then scanned and added to the Binder for uploading and submission to IP Australia.
+The signed Declaration and exhibit sheets were then scanned and added to the binder for uploading and submission to IP Australia.

-pdfDocs has not only sped up the client review and approval process, it has also saved many hours of printing and scanning for the firm’s support staff.
+pdfDocs has not only sped up the client review and approval process, but it has also saved many hours of printing and scanning for the firm’s support staff.
 Significantly fewer hardcopy pages are being used since pdfDocs enables on-screen editing, digital signatures, and secure electronic distribution.
-Thanks to pdfDocs Macpherson Kelley is now able to service the clients the same way they work – quickly, efficiently, and digitally.
+Thanks to pdfDocs, Macpherson Kelley is now able to service the clients the same way they work – quickly, efficiently, and digitally.